 Have insurance covering your whole trip

-Considering the travel insurance, nowadays they even cover for your lost baggage but only up to a certain value.
+Considering the travel insurance, nowadays they even cover your lost baggage but only up to a certain value.
 All you need to do is know your baggage and should check if the insurance provider provides you with sufficient cover for your baggage.
-The next thing you must notice is the plan covering for altitude up to 6000 meters for this trek.
+The next thing you must notice is the plan covering altitudes up to 6000 meters for this trek.

 Prepare extra bucks